theaquamarine/windows-powershell-docs/docset/windows/netwnv/set-netvirtualizationglobal.md

 ```

 ## DESCRIPTION
-The **Set-NetVirtualizationGlobal** cmdlet changes the per-host global settings of a Microsoft® Hyper-V® Server 2016 Network Virtualization module.
+The **Set-NetVirtualizationGlobal** cmdlet changes the per-host global settings of a Microsoft??
+Hyper-V??
+Server 2016 Network Virtualization module.
 You can use this cmdlet to change whether to use an external router.
 For more information about Network Virtualization, see [Network Virtualization technical details](http://technet.microsoft.com/library/jj134174.aspx) on TechNet.